 Eric acknowledged that for many, this may be easier said than done.
 Getting face time with busy executives in the first place is never easy.
 Even when you do get a chance to sit down with them, the scale of the deal becomes larger by virtue of that very meeting.
 And the sales cycle, of course, can drag on.

 That’s when working with an internal advocate or a former executive at your prospect’s business can have a big impact.
-In Eric’s experience, the hardest part of selling directly to the big wigs is just getting the meeting in the first place, so if you can sidestep that roadblock with a brokered introduction from an inside contact, you’ll go straight to the top—and that’s a much better place to start selling.
+In Eric’s experience, the hardest part of selling to the C Suite is just getting the meeting in the first place, so if you can sidestep that roadblock with a brokered introduction from an inside contact, you’ll go straight to the top—and that’s a much better place to start selling.

 The speed at which business moves has changed dramatically over Eric’s 18 years in sales.
 Today, he recommends not wasting any time or mincing words when you finally do get that big meeting in front of a senior decision-maker.